watermark

 Syberia: The World Before

-A lovely 83,000 word project for Microids, made possible by Thierry Begaud of Words of Magic.
-This was also the first really big test for my self-developed Computer Assisted Translation tool Cattitude that in the end managed to import the huge and incredibly complicated Excel files accompanying this game within 17 seconds.
+A lovely 83,000-word project for Microids, made possible by Thierry Begaud of Words of Magic.
+This was also the first really big test for my self-developed Computer Assisted Translation tool CATOTITUDE that managed to import the huge and incredibly complicated Excel files accompanying this game within 17 seconds.

-With more than 160,000 words per language, this was a somewhat larger project.
-Still we managed to make all deadlines and deliver a product that... well, the comment on the left says it all.
-Player feedback was raving, and during playtesting, only 3 words in Japanese were changed.
+With over 160,000 words per language, this was quite a large project.
+Yet, we managed to meet all deadlines and deliver a product that... well, as you can see from the feedback on the left, the results speak for themselves.
+Player reactions were phenomenal, and during playtesting, only three words in Japanese were altered.

-This smaller title came in via a friendly colleague of ours.
-There was ample of time and budget to localize this title to Japanese and Chinese (though admittedly the word count was relatively low), so that we could give the game all the attention it deserved, including a full playthrough.
+This smaller title came to us through a friendly colleague.
+We had plenty of time and budget to localize this game into Japanese and Chinese (though the word count was relatively low), allowing us to give it the attention it deserved, including a full playthrough.

 And it shows.
-As you can see, the reviews are raving.
+As you can see, the reviews are glowing.

 Graveyard Keeper

-We had worked with Lazy Bear Games before on their previous title Punch Club, and apparently they liked the result so much, that they came back for more!
+We had worked with Lazy Bear Games before on their previous title, Punch Club, and they liked the result so much that they came back for more!

-Unfortunately, circumstances during this project were not ideal: we had to work from an English text that was still being written (sometimes by non-native speakers), there was no budget for playtesting and to make matters worse: someone somewhere (not us!) made a mistake while copying and pasting our translations, so that half of them ended up at completely the wrong places in game.
-Of course all the users see is the translation itself, so we took the blame for everything, and the first reviews were disastrous.
+Unfortunately, the circumstances for this project were far from ideal.
+We had to work from an English script that was still in progress (sometimes written by non-native speakers).
+There was no budget for playtesting, and to make matters worse, a mistake (not ours!) during the copy-pasting of our translations led to half of them ending up in the wrong places in-game.
+Naturally, all players saw was the final translation, so we took the blame, and the initial reviews were disastrous.

-As we absolutely wanted this game to be a success (and because we were held responsible as our name was in the credits!), we consulted the developer to save what could be saved.
-We were allowed to open up our own forums on Steam to communicate directly with the players.
-Especially in the Chinese translation, the damage was enormous.
-But within a week, we were able to repair the worst parts and as the game was a huge success anyway, there was now enough budget for twenty hours of playtesting per language (we translated this game to Japanese, Chinese and Korean).
+Wanting this game to succeed (and with our name in the credits), we collaborated with the developer to save what we could.
+We set up our own forums on Steam to communicate directly with players.
+The damage, particularly to the Chinese translation, was significant, but within a week, we managed to fix the worst issues.
+The game's success then allowed for 20 hours of playtesting per language (we localized the game into Japanese, Chinese, and Korean).

-Because of all the efforts we had put in on the user forums, the developer (an incredibly nice guy) decided to pay even more than we charged, and after several more iterations, all the damage had been repaired so that the translations could shine in their original glory.
+Thanks to our efforts on the user forums, the developer (a truly kind person) decided to pay us even more than we had charged.
+After several more iterations, the translations finally shone in their original glory.
 The screenshots on the left are proof of that.

-This too was a game with several font engine issues outside our influence, and there was no budget for LQA.
-Still, very few errors have been found yet and the reviews are raving.
+This game, too, had several font engine issues beyond our control, and there was no budget for LQA.
+Still, only a few minor errors were found, and the reviews have been outstanding.

 Gremlins Inc.

-Charlie Oscar is the developer behind the hugely succesful title Gremlins Inc., an intense strategy board game in a steampunk world of corrupt capitalist gremlins who compete for money, political power and prestige.
-The game contains about 25000 words, which can mainly be attributed to card descriptions and game rules.
-We translated this game to both Japanese and Chinese.
+Charlie Oscar, the developer behind the hugely successful title Gremlins Inc., created an intense strategy board game set in a steampunk world of corrupt capitalist gremlins competing for money, political power, and prestige.
+The game features around 25,000 words, mostly in card descriptions and game rules.
+We translated it into both Japanese and Chinese.

-That said, even with the current less than perfect display, after localization the Chinese sales and Japanese sales respectively showed an eight-fold and a fourth-fold increase.
-After careful analysis, the developer found that Chinese and Japanese are the most important languages for game localization after English, more important than German or French.
-Japanese sales alone surpassed the combined sales of Germany and France, and the Chinese and Japanese versions of their game constitute 38% of their total sales.
+Despite the less-than-perfect display, post-localization sales in China and Japan increased eightfold and fourfold, respectively.
+The developer's analysis revealed that Chinese and Japanese are the most crucial languages for game localization after English, more important than German or French.
+Japanese sales alone surpassed those of Germany and France combined, with the Chinese and Japanese versions accounting for 38% of total sales.

 Motorsport Manager

-We've been working with SEGA since 2010, and ours has always been a very fruitful relationship.
-Unfortunately most of their titles needing localization to Dutch are released in co-operation with Nintendo, which does its own localization in Frankfurt, Germany, but there are exceptions, and the best motorsports management simulator in the world is one of them.
+We've been working with SEGA since 2010, and it's been an incredibly fruitful partnership.
+While most of their Dutch-localized titles are released in collaboration with Nintendo, which handles localization in Frankfurt, Germany, there are exceptions, and the best motorsports management simulator in the world is one of them.

-Meet Motorsports Manager, a title containing hundreds of thousands of words, which has been completely localized to Dutch by yours truly.
-Periodically new DLC's are released, and these too are translated to Dutch.
-The project is still ongoing.
+Meet Motorsport Manager, a game containing hundreds of thousands of words, fully localized into Dutch by yours truly.
+Periodically, new DLCs are released, which we also translate into Dutch.
+The project is ongoing.

 Arma 3

-Bohemia Interactive, maker of Arma 3, the most advanced military simulator in the world, has been an esteemed client of us since 2015.
+Bohemia Interactive, the maker of Arma 3—the most advanced military simulator in the world—has been a valued client since 2015.

-As this game has been around for a while (before 2015), we're dealing with lots of legacy translations, some better than others.
+As the game has been around for a while, we're dealing with many legacy translations, some better than others.

-Since we still don't have a crystal ball on our desk to guess the exact context of the translations, we cannot guarantee 100% accuracy, but in the vast majority of the cases our translations are spot-on.
-Here you see an After-Action Report, a video with full context and basically a how-to for playing the mission.
-The whole thing (including several other videos) was translated and subbed by our Japanese team.
+While we don't have a crystal ball to guess the exact context of every translation, we're spot-on in the vast majority of cases.
+Here, you see an After-Action Report video with full context, essentially a how-to for the mission.
+The entire video (and several others) was translated and subtitled by our Japanese team.
 This is the result.

 Beat Cop

-Working with Marek Ziemak, former producer of The Witcher I-III, was an incredible honor.
+Working with Marek Ziemak, the former producer of The Witcher I-III, was a tremendous honor.

-This is a video of Beat Cop, a game we localized to Japanese and Chinese, including reviews and player responses.
-This took 3 months of our lives.
-There was no client budget to test the localization before release, but fortunately no issues were found (besides two complaints about the font, which is not pixelated like the rest of the game and which has several kerning issues).
-Then again, we weren't even consulted about the font choice in the first place...
+This video showcases Beat Cop, a game we localized into Japanese and Chinese, including reviews and player responses.
+It took three months of our lives to complete.
+While there was no client budget to test the localization before release, fortunately, no major issues were found (aside from two complaints about the font, which has kerning issues and isn’t pixelated like the rest of the game).
+For the record, we weren't consulted on the font choice.

-We're not perfect though: we found one spelling error no player has noticed yet.
-There's probably more, but this ain't a bad score for 80,000 words and two languages after one week of playing!
+We're not perfect, though—we found one spelling error that no player has noticed yet.
+There might be more, but this is a pretty good score for 80,000 words across two languages after just one week of play!

 About Me | Contact Me | ©2006-2024 Loek van Kooten